lbryio/lbry-desktop/README.md

 ## Usage

-Double click the installed application to interact with the LBRY network.
+Start the installed application to interact with the LBRY network.

 ## Running from Source

-You can run the web version (lbry.tv), the electron app, or both at the same time.

 #### Prerequisites